MMosquito/Four_WINE-Os/README.md

 -'wine_queries.sql' is the initial set of queries for database management before editing -'wine_schema.sql' is the set of queries that create the tables in the database for the data to be loaded into

-CITATIONS:
+## CITATIONS:
 - "Portugal Wine Data"; Marilia Prata; https://www.kaggle.com/datasets/mpwolke/cusersmarildownloadswinecsv?resource=download.
 2021
 - "The WInes of Portugal (Organized by Region)"; Madeline Puckette; https://winefolly.com/deep-dive/what-wines-to-drink-from-portugal-by-region/winefully.com.
 2023
 - "ERD.png"; https://app.quickdatabasediagrams.com/.
 2023

-#### Disclaimer the data in this project is gathered for training purposes only.
+#### Note: The data used for wine region and wine color is "dummy" data.
+This was gathered and randomly distributed throughout the original data to provide identifiers for the individual data points beyond the index, but do not have any real-life signifcance.
+The data in this project is gathered for training purposes only.